 Tips for Optimal Physical Health

 In addition to being physically fit, you should also be mentally fit.
-There are many different ways to improve mental health and wellness, including eating right, exercising regularly, sleeping enough, and avoiding stress.
+Many ways to improve mental health and wellness include eating right, exercising regularly, sleeping enough, and avoiding stress.

 Eating healthy is a great way to stay mentally fit.
-You can eat foods that will keep your brain functioning properly by getting the proper nutrients it needs.
-Omega-3 fatty acids, B vitamins, vitamin D, zinc, iron, magnesium, and potassium are just some of these healthy nutrients.
+You can eat foods that will keep your brain functioning properly by getting the proper nutrients.
+Omega-3 fatty acids, B vitamins, vitamin D, zinc, iron, magnesium, and potassium are some healthy nutrients.

 Exercising regularly is another great way to maintain good mental health.
 Being active helps release endorphins which can help reduce depression and anxiety.
 It can also help increase self-esteem because people who exercise feel better about themselves.

 Sleeping enough is essential for maintaining good mental health.
 When you sleep enough, you get more restful sleep, which reduces stress levels.
-If you don’t get enough sleep, you could have insomnia or other sleep disorders.
+You could have insomnia or other sleep disorders if you don’t get enough sleep.

 Stress significantly influences how we think, act, and feel.
-Whether they’re major changes like moving or having children or little things like dealing with traffic, we all encounter stressful situations in our lives.
+Whether they’re major changes like moving or having children or little things like dealing with traffic, we all encounter stressful situations.

 The key to coping with stress is learning relaxation techniques such as deep breathing, meditation, yoga, tai chi, or guided imagery to help you cope with everyday stresses.
-However, if you find that your stress level is too high, talk to your doctor about counseling or medication.
+However, if your stress level is too high, talk to your doctor about counseling or medication.

 A balanced lifestyle is essential for optimal physical health.
 Eating healthy food and staying active are two easy ways to achieve this goal.
-According to one research, people who exercised at a moderate intensity for 150 minutes each week were less likely to die of cardiovascular disease.
+According to one research, people who exercised moderately for 150 minutes each week were less likely to die of cardiovascular disease.
 Other studies suggest that aerobic activity lasting at least 20 minutes three times per week can prevent obesity and lower blood pressure.

 6 Proven Ways to Promote Physical Health